Is It Safe to Take Lortab While Pregnant?

 What Is Lortab?

-A prescription painkiller, Lortab is a combination of hydrocodone and acetaminophen.
-Designed to treat moderate to moderately severe pain, Lortab can be prescribed in varying strengths and is available as a tablet or liquid (Lortab elixir).
-Hydrocodone comprises the opioid half of Lortab while acetaminophen is the active ingredient in the over-the-counter drug Tylenol.
+As a prescription painkiller, Lortab is a combination of hydrocodone and acetaminophen.
+Designed to treat moderate-to-moderately severe pain, Lortab can be prescribed in varying strengths and is available as a tablet or liquid (Lortab elixir).
+Hydrocodone comprises the opioid component of Lortab while acetaminophen is the active ingredient in the over-the-counter drug Tylenol.
 These two substances amplify each other’s effects, making Lortab excellent at relieving physical pain.
 However, because it does have an opioid component, Lortab can be habit-forming.

 To understand how a physical tolerance to Lortab develops, it’s important to realize that opioids like hydrocodone carry a high abuse potential.
 Like all opioids, hydrocodone binds to opioid receptors in the brain and triggers the flow of dopamine to mask physical pain.
 The inclusion of acetaminophen in Lortab makes the drug even more effective because it blocks chemically-induced pain signals.
 To keep recurring pain at bay, women may take more Lortab than necessary, making their bodies increasingly tolerant to the drug.
 Over time, taking increasing amounts of Lortab can lead to physical dependence and a Lortab addiction.